aristanetworks/atd-public/topologies/beta-datacenter/labguides/source/EVPN_Class_Guide.rst

 Lab 1: IP Underlay Control-Plane Buildout
 ===============================================

+    .. note:: To begin this lab, go to the ssh login menu, select the *labs* option or option *97*, then go to *EVPN Class Guide*, then execute option *1* or *lab1* to deploy the topology.

     #.
 Reachability between loopbacks is required, reachability to Point-to-Point underlay prefixes is optional

     #.
 Must use a routing protocol to accomplish this task